 My orientation to psychotherapy has its roots in Existential philosophy.
 Existential philosophy explores the complexity of being human; it invites us to observe and re-evaluate the way we see and understand the world we live in.
-In a similar way, the kind of conversation you and I may have in therapy can provoke a re-evaluation of the ways you understand and make-sense of your life.
+My approach is relational.
+We don’t have others we are ‘of ‘ them.
+The conversation in therapy emphasises this interconnected reality and allows us to closely explore the way we affect each other.

-Interactions with others will always change us to some degree, but I think that people are different in their susceptibility to be changed through interactions.
+Interactions with others will always change us to some degree, but I think we are different in our susceptibility to be changed through interactions.
 To accept the change that any interaction can offer to the way one views their world is to accept that what one ‘knows’ about oneself and the world is never complete.
 People often desire connection, but are afraid of the change it brings to the way they think.
 When one ‘stretches’ towards another person, one is ‘stretching’ their own self and their horizons of understanding.
 Therapy is a place where your experience of being with others can be transformed.

 Training, qualifications & experience